Who are we?

 Staff

-Head: Dr. Attila Oláh, MD, PhD, assistant professor
+Head: Dr. Attila Oláh, MD, PhD, associate professor

 Ádám Dorottya, MSc, assistant research fellow